swgriffith/azure-guides/networking-overview/part2-azurecni.md

 * Network Plugin to 'azure'
 * Removed the '--pod-cidr' flag, as pods will be attached to the subnet directly

+### Pod and Service CIDR Sizes

+As noted in our kubenet walkthrough, the options we set on cluster creation will impact the size of the pod and service cidrs.
+The pod cidr will be based on the subnet, as noted above, however the service cidr will still be defined as a parameter on our cluster creation, and will ultimately translate to the creation of an overlay network within our cluster.
+As mentioned previously, this cidr can be smaller than the address space needed for pods.

+Again, as we noted in the kubenet overview, when a service of type 'LoadBalancer' is created, you will want to [specify a target subnet](https://docs.microsoft.com/en-us/azure/aks/internal-lb#specify-a-different-subnet) where the Azure Loadbalancer frontend will live.

 ### Create the Kubenet AKS Cluster
 ```bash
 # We'll re-use the RG and LOC, so lets set those